LACK OF TRUST IN GOVERNMENT LINKED TO HIGHER USAGE OF NONPROFIT SERVICES

 About The Salvation Army

-The Salvation Army, established in London in 1865, has been supporting those in need without discrimination for more than 135 years in the U.S. The Salvation Army annually helps more than 23 million Americans overcome poverty, addiction and economic hardships through a range of social services.
-By providing food for the hungry, emergency relief for disaster survivors, rehabilitation for those suffering from drug and alcohol abuse, and clothing and shelter for people in need, The Salvation Army is doing the most good at 7,600 centers of operation around the country.
-During times of disaster, 100 percent of designated donations to The Salvation Army are used for immediate response and long-term efforts.
-In the first-ever listing of “America’s Favorite Charities” by The Chronicle of Philanthropy, The Salvation Army ranked as the country’s largest privately funded, direct-service nonprofit.
+The Salvation Army annually serves more than 25 million people in America, helping them overcome poverty, addiction, and economic hardships through a range of social services.
+By providing food for the hungry, emergency relief for disaster survivors, rehabilitation for those suffering from drug and alcohol addiction, and clothing and shelter for people in need, The Salvation Army is doing the most good at 7,200 centers of operation around the country.
+In 2021, The Salvation Army was ranked No. 2 on the list of “America’s Favorite Charities” by The Chronicle of Philanthropy.
 For more information, visit SalvationArmyUSA.org.
 Follow us on Twitter @SalvationArmyUS and #DoingTheMostGood.

 About The Indiana University Lilly Family School of Philanthropy

-The Indiana University Lilly Family School of Philanthropy is dedicated to improving philanthropy to improve the world by training and empowering students and professionals to be innovators and leaders who create positive and lasting change.
-The school offers a comprehensive approach to philanthropy through its academic, research and international programs and through The Fund Raising School, Lake Institute on Faith & Giving, and the Women’s Philanthropy Institute.
-Learn more.
-Follow us on Twitter @IUPhilanthropy or “Like” us on Facebook.
+The Indiana University Lilly Family School of Philanthropy at IUPUI is dedicated to improving philanthropy to improve the world by training and empowering students and professionals to be innovators and leaders who create positive and lasting change.
+The school offers a comprehensive approach to philanthropy through its undergraduate, graduate, certificate and professional development programs, its research and international programs and through The Fund Raising School, Lake Institute on Faith & Giving, the Mays Family Institute on Diverse Philanthropy and the Women’s Philanthropy Institute.
+Follow us on Twitter @SalvationArmyUS, LinkedIn, or Instagram and “Like” us on Facebook.

 Contact Us